top of page

 What Volunteer Farming Programs in Canada Really Are

-At their core, volunteer farming programs are about participation — not observation.
+At their core, volunteer farming programs are about participation, not observation.

 Volunteers live and work on a functioning farm, contributing to daily life while learning through real responsibility.
-The learning doesn’t come from lectures or schedules written months in advance.
+The learning doesn't come from lectures or rigid schedules written months in advance.
 It comes from showing up, paying attention, and becoming part of the rhythm of the place.

 A Story of Integration: How Belonging Actually Happens

-One winter, during a deep cold snap, a young man named Daichi arrived from Japan.
 Leading up to his arrival, communication had been slow and sporadic.
-It turned out he had been walking the Camino de Santiago, moving in and out of Wi-Fi.
-When he finally arrived, it was dark, bitterly cold, and snow-covered — strangers meeting strangers in the middle of a northern winter.
+Later we learned he had been walking the Camino de Santiago, moving in and out of Wi-Fi.

 So instead of pushing conversation, we baked together.